 I will turn 53 in a couple of weeks, and I feel like I am 40 again.
-All I can say is bravo to the masterminds behind this app and the amazing online doctors helping and following up with non-compliant patients like me.
+All I can say is bravo to the masterminds behind this app and the fantastic online doctors helping and following up with non-compliant patients like me.

 Vitamin D Deficiency FAQs Answered By Your Doctors Online Team:

 Vitamin D is an essential nutrient that helps promote bone health and growth.
 It happens when your body doesn’t have enough Vitamin D in it.

 This can lead to rickets in children and bone pain due to osteomalacia in adults.

 Vitamin D regulates calcium absorption, which helps build bones and keeps them strong and healthy.
 It also prevents loss of bone density due to osteoporosis.

 Along with bones, it also helps in your teeth and muscles’ health.

 Your skin can create Vitamin D when exposed to sunlight.
 20 mins of sunlight exposure 3-4 times a week produces sufficient Vitamin D.

 You can also get it from food items, including: